Yubico unveils its latest YubiKey 5C NFC security key, priced at $55 – TechCrunch

 Yubico, a maker of hardware security keys, has unveiled its newest YubiKey 5C NFC, which the company says offers the strongest defenses against some of the most common cyberattacks.

 Security keys provide a physical security barrier to your online accounts.
-Hackers can steal usernames and passwords, and two-factor authentication codes sent to your phone spoofed or bypassed.
+Hackers can steal usernames and passwords, and two-factor authentication codes sent to your phone can be spoofed or bypassed.
 But plugging in a physical security key to your computer or phone tells the online service that it’s really you logging in to your account.

 In the age of working from home, security keys make it practically impossible for hackers on the other side of the world to break into your accounts.